 - Download WhatsApp.
 This is a very popular messaging app for communicating all over the world.
 It uses extremely minimal data and works as long as you’re connected to wifi or data.

-Be sure to check out our Travel Planning page for resources on everything you need to know from how to get started to packing, budgeting and more!
+Be sure to check out our Travel Planning Homepage for resources on everything you need to know about how to plan a trip, from packing to budgeting and more!
 Or you can read some of our favorite articles about planning your next trip below.

-- Expert Tips for How to Find Cheap Flights
+- Expert Tips for Finding Cheap Flights

 Save this article on Pinterest for later!